ferronvalentin/ferronvalentin/README.md

 I'm looking for Senior Software Engineer with experience in JS.

 🏡  Remote friendly / full time

 📫  How to reach me : valentinferron.pro@gmail.com

-And feel free to reach out to me to discuss:
+And feel free to reach out to me to discuss :

-- Sports (triathlon, bike, swim, run and Yoga 🧘‍♂️)
+- Sports (triathlon, bike, swim, run and Yoga 🧘‍♂️ )
 - OpenSource
 - Saas and Tech